Wharf management and care of elderly short-term focus to fix the Waiheke ferry fury

 Irate commuters have been left out in the cold after winter sailings to Waiheke Island were reduced, resulting in tension, abuse and even violence.

-Amid rising concerns an urgent meeting was called between Fullers360 chief executive Mike Horne, Auckland Central MP Nikki Kaye and Chair of the Waiheke local board Cath Handley to address issues surrounding the service.
+Amid rising concerns an urgent meeting was called between Fullers360 chief executive Mike Horne, Auckland Central MP Nikki Kaye and the Waiheke Local Board chairwoman, Cath Handley, to address issues surrounding the service.

 "Waiheke is a world-class destination but is receiving a substandard service," Kaye said after the meeting yesterday.